Madeleine Albright Warns: Don't Let Fascism Go 'Unnoticed Until It's Too Late'

 What he's trying to do is undermine the press and [he] has disdain for the judiciary, and the electoral process and minorities, and I think that his instincts are not ones that are democratic.
 He is interested, basically, I think, in exacerbating those divisions that I talked about. ...
 I've picked up that phrase "see something, say something," and I am seeing some things that are the kinds of things that we have seen in other countries, and so I am saying not only should we say something, but we have to do something about it. ...

 I think people may disagree with the president of the opposing party ... but we normally have believed that the president tells the truth.
-And I know I'm very worried about the fact that there are deliberate ways of misstating the issue, and then the people think, 'If the president said it, it must be right,' when it's just a deliberate untruth.
+And I know I'm very worried about the fact that there are deliberate ways of misstating the issue, and then the people think, "If the president said it, it must be right," when it's just a deliberate untruth.

 Sam Briger and Mooj Zadie produced and edited this interview for broadcast.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.